Jamesmaster3/portfolio/README.md

 # portofolio

 This is the repository for my personal wesbite.
-Server is based on Flaks.
-The HTML files are adapted from Mashup Templates.
+Server is based on Flask.
+The HTML / Bootstrap / Javascript files are adapted from UIdeck.
 I will be updating and modfying this website to show of my projects.